watson-developer-cloud/watson-vision-coreml-code-pattern/_multiple/7_create-a-new-model.md

 ![](assets/add_assets_screen.png)

-Create a new class for each *type* of connector.
+Create a new class for each *type* of Arduino part.
+Specifically, create a class for "Mega", then "Uno", and finally create a "Negative" class.

 ![](assets/add_assets_screen_empty_classes.png)